Skip to main content

 Total redemption800 × 2 = 1,600 LUMINA

-The buyer paid $3 in USDC at purchase and received 1,600 LUMINA at redemption.
-The dollar-equivalent of the payout depends on the LUMINA price at the moment the holder converts back to fiat — which is the holder’s problem, not the protocol’s.
+The buyer paid $2.92 USDC at purchase and received 1,600 LUMINA at redemption.
+The dollar-equivalent depends on the LUMINA price at the moment the holder converts back to fiat — that’s the holder’s problem, not the protocol’s.
+The vault enforces the 1.08%/week throttle; very large redemptions may be queued across multiple epochs.

-The redemption formula uses BondVault’s LUMINA/USD reference at maturity, with the protocol’s solvency floor and audit-fix C-3 alignment.
-It is not the spot price at the millisecond of redeem(); it is sourced from the oracle reference the contract trusts.
+Redemption uses BondVault’s LUMINA/USD reference, with the protocol’s solvency floor and audit fix C-3 alignment.
+It is not the spot DEX price at the millisecond of redeem().

 Option B — Sell on the marketplace